-MMT 2090 Special Projects
+MMT 2090 SPECIAL PROJECTS

 Special projects are conducted as individual study under the supervision of an instructor.
 Projects may be undertaken in any area of multimedia technologies with credit hours assigned based on level and amount of effort involved.
+Prerequisite: School Dean's approval.